 “Recruitment isn’t about fitting into a mold; it’s about finding the place where you feel the most at home.
 Sorority life is all about finding your people!
 The ones who will support, encourage and grow with you throughout college and beyond,” said Kara Crum, president of AU’s Alpha Delta Pi sorority.

-At AU there are also three different fraternities: Kappa Sigma, Phi Delta Theta and Phi Kappa Psi for students to choose from.
+At AU, there are three different fraternities: Kappa Sigma, Phi Delta Theta and Phi Kappa Psi.

-It is important for students to remember that the members of the fraternities they are rushing to have all had to go through the same process.
+It is important for students to remember that fraternity members went through the same recruitment process.

-“I remember being uneasy about going over to someone’s house as a freshman, however I think that the best decision I’ve made in my college career was walking over to the house that day.
-All that goes to say, give fraternity life a try, it could change your life for the better.
-I hope to see you soon,” said Wyatt Jones, president of AU’s Phi Kappa Psi.
+“I remember being uneasy about going over to someone’s house as a freshman; however, I think that the best decision I’ve made in my college career was walking over to the house that day.
+All that goes to say, give fraternity life a try — it could change your life for the better,” said Wyatt Jones, president of AU’s Phi Kappa Psi.